 The Midwife

-The Midwife film is based on Katja Kettu’s award winning novel Kätilö.
-The director Antti J. Jokinen has written the screenplay together with the author Katja Kettu.
-The date of the premiere will be announced later.
+The Midwife film is based on Katja Kettu's award-winning, best-selling novel of the same name.
+Antti J. Jokinen has co-written the screenplay with Katja Kettu.

 Helena – KRISTA KOSONEN